LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActionsComposition.md

 }
 ```

-Another (probably simpler) way is to define our own subclass of `Request` as `AuthenticatedRequest` (so we are merging both parameters into a single one):
+Another (probably simpler) way is to define our own subclass of `Request` as `AuthenticatedRequest` (so we are merging both parameters into a single parameter):

 ```
 class AuthenticatedRequest(